'Fully Erased': With Harris' Rise, There Are No Black Women In The Senate

 "The dynamic of there not being another African American woman in the whole United States that was running for U.S. Senate made me work harder," Bradshaw said in an interview.

-Bradshaw, who said she makes less than $15 an hour, said that fundraising was a challenge from day one.
+Bradshaw, who said she makes less than $15 an hour, said that fundraising was a challenge from Day 1.

 "I remember just trying to get the first $100 to open up the account, and how hard it was to get somebody to just give $100 to me," she said.